Rhodes-CS-Department/comp241-sp23/project3/index.md

 ## Submitting your code

-To submit, upload these three files: SortedList.java, SortedListTester.java, and your AI player class.
+To submit, upload these four files: SortedList.java, SortedListTester.java, NoThanksGame.java, and your AI player class.